Pakistan says it will host US-Iran talks, while Iran warns US ground troops would be 'set on fire'

-ISLAMABAD, Pakistan (AP) — Pakistan announced Sunday that it will soon host talks between the U.S. and Iran, though there was no immediate word from the U.S. or Iran, and it was unclear whether the talks would be direct or indirect.
+ISLAMABAD (AP) — Pakistan announced Sunday that it will soon host talks between the U.S. and Iran, though there was no immediate word from Washington or Tehran, and it was unclear whether the talks on the monthlong war would be direct or indirect.

-“Pakistan is very happy that both Iran and the U.S. have expressed their confidence in Pakistan’s facilitation” of the talks, which will happen in the “coming days,” Foreign Minister Ishaq Dar said in a televised speech after top diplomats from Turkey, Egypt and Saudi Arabia met in Islamabad.
+"Pakistan is very happy that both Iran and the U.S. have expressed their confidence in Pakistan to facilitate the talks.
+Pakistan will be honored to host and facilitate meaningful talks between the two sides in the coming days,” Foreign Minister Ishaq Dar said in a speech after top diplomats from Turkey, Egypt and Saudi Arabia met in Islamabad.
+They are expected to meet again Monday.

-Dar said the ministers endorsed Pakistan’s peace efforts, and they are expected to meet again Monday to discuss ending the monthlong war.
-The foreign ministry did not answer questions about the announcement.

-Pakistan has emerged as a mediator, having relatively good ties with both Washington and Tehran.
-Pakistani officials have said their public effort follows weeks of quiet diplomacy, while providing few details.
+Pakistan's foreign ministry did not answer questions.
+Islamabad has emerged as a mediator, having relatively good ties with Washington and Tehran.
+Pakistani officials have said their public effort follows weeks of quiet diplomacy.

 The war has threatened global supplies of oil, natural gas and fertilizer and disrupted air travel.
 Iran’s grip on the strategic Strait of Hormuz has shaken markets and prices, and now the Iranian-backed Houthi rebels ' entry into the war could threaten shipping on another crucial waterway, the Bab el-Mandeb strait to the Red Sea.